 What is the social impact of non-cash payments?

 Meanwhile, many people who prefer to withdraw cash may find it increasingly hard to do so.
-Banks may be unwilling to maintain expensive ATM networks with demand for cash falling.
+Banks are unwilling to maintain expensive ATM networks with demand for cash falling.
+ECB data shows that in 2018, the total number of ATMs in the euro area decreased by 0.3% while the number of point of sale terminals increased by 11.2%.
 The worry is that this could particularly affect elderly people, who may be less likely to adopt card payments.